-China is the world’s most populous country with more than 1.3 billion inhabitants.
-An extraordinary economic transformation has turned China into a major world power, bringing improved living standards to millions.
-However, China’s expanding economy has brought with it increased pollution and problems such as obesity, while rural poverty persists.
+China is the world’s most populous country with nearly 1.4 billion inhabitants.
+China's transformation into a major world power has brought improved living standards to millions.
+However, economic expansion has brought with it increased pollution and problems such as obesity, while rural poverty persists.
 SOS Children is helping young people find their place in a changing society.

 A booming economy brings the uncertainty of change